seadams/Bumping/README.md

 =======
 This project requires the Weka libraries.
 Weka.jar (available online) should be included in Referenced Libraries.

-This project implements bumping (see http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.35.8633&rep=rep1&type=pdf) for J48 trees and consistency subset analysis.
+This project implements bumping (see http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.35.8633&rep=rep1&type=pdf) for J48 trees and consistency subset analysis (CSA).

-The project has two different files which are run separately.
-Main.java implements bumping for J48 trees, and FeatureSelection.java implements bumping for consistency subset evaluation.
+The project has two different files which are separate programs.
+Main.java implements bumping for J48 trees, and FeatureSelection.java implements bumping for CSA.

 The output of bumping with the J48 trees is a .dot file which can be converted to a .png image of the resulting tree.